paugier/nbabel/py/vector_v2_simpler.md

 The 3 main principles behind this project are:

-1. One needs a Python API compatible with Python OOP for (i) containers of native variables similar to C `struct` and (ii) native contiguous arrays of native variables and "`struct`".
+1. One needs a Python API compatible with Python OOP for (i) pool of native variables similar to C `struct` and (ii) native contiguous arrays of native variables and "`struct`".

 2. One needs to be able to disable some dynamical features of Python for some objects to ease important optimizations.